Commerce - National Moderator's Report

 92029: Demonstrate understanding of price determination for an organisation

-Performance overview:
+Performance overview

 To achieve the standard, students are required to use financial or non-financial information to demonstrate understanding of price determination, supported by a relevant concept or model that makes it clear that the price determined for the product is sufficient to cover costs per unit and make a profit.

-The standard was able to be met when students effectively used support material to describe how they determined an appropriate price.
+A grade of Achieved was able to be met when students effectively used support material to describe how they determined an appropriate price.

 For example:

-An accurately drawn and labelled supply and demand graph that was based on a supply and demand schedule.
-The student would then describe how the market would clear at the determined price of $X and quantity of Y because the organisation is willing and able to supply because it is profitable, and the consumer is willing and able to purchase because it is affordable.
+• An accurately drawn and labelled supply and demand graph that was based on a supply and demand schedule.
+The student then described how the market would clear at the determined price of $X and quantity of Y because the organisation is willing and able to supply because it is profitable, and the consumer is willing and able to purchase because it is affordable.
 There would be sufficient detail in the description to prove that the price will cover costs and profit.

-For Excellence, one of the pricing options explained for Merit criteria needs to be selected and justified as the new price (even if unchanged) by referencing the financial or non-financial information and the concept or model.
+For Excellence, one of the pricing options explained for Merit needs to be selected and justified as the new price (even if unchanged) by referencing the financial or non-financial information and reworked concept or model.
+Consequences of this pricing option should also be explained for the organisation and at least two stakeholders.

-Practices that need strengthening:
+Practices that need strengthening

 Conventions